 I started my professional work in the alcohol and drug recovery field, and became a trauma specialist, working with those who were experiencing unresolved sexual and physical abuse.
 I also treated co-dependence, sexual addiction, compulsive debting and spending, and eating disorders.
 The theoretical framework from which I worked in addictions recovery was cognitive-behavioral, and the primary modality was group work, with family systems work and 12-Step support.
 In addictions recovery, I have helped clients develop spiritualities, including meditation techniques, of their own choosing.
 In trauma recovery, I helped clients feel safe, taught skills for expression, gave witness to their story, helped clients gain power over their bodies and their sexuality, and connect with supportive others.

-I have trained in various body and energy work, including yoga, Bio-Energetics, Holotropic Breathwork and the Feldenkrais Method.
-I have studied Focusing, which is based in a “felt sense” and metaphors, and Hakomi, based in mindfulness meditation and a body-centered approach to the unconscious.
-I have had recent training in Somatic Experiencing.
+I have trained in various body and energy work, including yoga, Bio-Energetics, Holotropic Breathwork, Feldenkrais Method, Somatic Experiencing.
+I have studied Focusing, which is based in a “felt sense” and metaphors, and use mindfulness meditation and a body-centered approach to the unconscious.

 I have read and studied a good deal of C. G. Jung and his followers, and been in personal Jungian analysis, which has helped me understand the role that the unconscious plays in our lives, and the necessity of our developing a relationship and understanding with this part of ourselves - our personal and cultural memory - more than our conscious minds.
 I appreciate working with dreams, and encourage the creative and expressive arts.
 I have been on the leadership team of the Friends Conference on Religion and Psychology, a conference that was started 75 years ago to explore the intersection between these themes, in particular between Quakerism and Jungian psychology, Quaker silent "meeting for worship" and the "collective unconscious."